coonrad/Debian-Xfce4-Minimal-Install/README.md

 ## Update sources to testing or unstable (optional)

-Update sources to `bookworm`.
+Update sources to `trixie`.
 The current testing branch.

 `sudo nano /etc/apt/sources`: